Trying Not To Break Down — A Homeless Teen Navigates Middle School

 "My friends know about it — me being homeless — they don't tease me on it," Caydden says.
 "They just know that I'm doing it, I'm trying to work hard.
 And it's just an effort to try not to break down."

-Homeless kids tend to score lower on standardized tests, and have lower graduation rates.
+Homeless kids tend to score lower on standardized tests and have lower graduation rates.
 It's harder to concentrate when you're anxious and worried.
 And sometimes Caydden does break down with his friends.

-"They always bring me up, when I'm feeling down," he says.
+"They always bring me up when I'm feeling down," he says.
 "They make me smile when I'm sad."

 Caydden's grades have improved since he started at this alternative middle school for students who struggle in traditional academic settings.
 The school district received a grant to pay for a bus to transport homeless students who are scattered across the Boise area.

 Homeless students often bounce around to different schools as their living situations change.
-That can make it nearly impossible to keep up, so Pathways Middle School principle Eric Eschen wants to do everything he can to keep tabs on students like Caydden.
+That can make it nearly impossible to keep up, so Pathways Middle School Principal Eric Eschen wants to do everything he can to keep tabs on students like Caydden.

 "He's a very positive student, very giving, a very good friend," Eschen says.
 He points to a recent time when Caydden approached him to alert him that another student was making a mess with mustard in the bathroom.
 He took it as a sign that Caydden cares about the community and the school.
 For homeless kids, sometimes school can be a place of refuge and consistency in an otherwise hectic and messy world.

-Eschen keeps an eye Caydden because, like a lot of students in his situation, he struggled with absences last year.
+Eschen keeps an eye on Caydden because, like a lot of students in his situation, he struggled with absences last year.

-"That really affected him and affected his progress, so we've got some catch up to do this year," Eschen says.
+"That really affected him and affected his progress, so we've got some catch-up to do this year," Eschen says.

-At the end of the school day, it's another hour-and-a-half bus ride before Caydden meets his grandma on the steps of the homeless shelter.
+At the end of the school day, it's another 90-minute bus ride before Caydden meets his grandma on the steps of the homeless shelter.
 They wait outside for Caydden's brother to arrive on another bus.
 Meanwhile, Caydden checks in with Cantrell about the week's schedule.

 "Grandma, on Friday are you just going to go in and wait for me and Keston?" he says.
-"Cause, you've got laundry."
+"Cause you've got laundry."

 "Yeah, I probably will," Cantrell says.
-She has to keep Caydden apprised of her comings and goings at the shelter so he won't worry.
+She has to keep Caydden apprised of her comings and goings at the shelter so that he won't worry.

 Growing up fast